lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 RSP Accounts
 ============

-**Activation:** Delegates will be contacted by Rubin staff to provide their `GitHub <http://www.github.com/>`_ username, which will be added to the **XXXX** GitHub Organization.
-Then, delegates will be able to log into the RSP at the IDF at `<http://data.lsst.cloud>`_.
+**Activation:** Delegates will be contacted by Rubin staff to provide their `GitHub <http://www.github.com/>`_ username.
+They will then be invited to join the **XXXX Organization**, and upon accepting the invitiation, will be able to log into the RSP at the IDF at `<http://data.lsst.cloud>`_.

-For delegates who do not already have a GitHub account: go to `<http://www.github.com>`_ and select “sign up” in the upper right corner.
+*For delegates who do not already have a GitHub account:* go to `<http://www.github.com>`_ and select “sign up” in the upper right corner.
 For participation in DP0 it is not necessary to learn how to use git as a version control system, nor any git workflows or command line tools.
-GitHub will not be used for RSP account authentication/authorization during Rubin Operations; this is a DP0-specific implementation.
+GitHub will not be used for RSP account authentication/authorization during Rubin Operations, this is a DP0-specific implementation.

 **Security:** RSP accounts are **not transferrable** and delegates **must not share their password** with others.
-DP0 delegates are responsible for adhering to the policies for safe usage of the RSP, described below.

-**Deactivation:** Delegates who are no longer using their accounts and would like to relinquish it to make way for others should please submit a GitHub issue in the :red:`XXXX` Organization to let us know, and then leave the **XXXX** Organization.
+**Deactivation:** Delegates who are no longer using their accounts and would like to relinquish it to make way for others should please submit a GitHub issue in the **XXXX Organization** to let us know, and then leave the **XXXX Organization**.
 (Log into GitHub, navitate to `<https://github.com/settings/organizations>`_, and click on the "Leave" button.)

 | **Warnings:** DP0 delegates are being given access to a *shared-risk developmental version* of the Rubin Science Platform and the accompanying documentation.
 It is essential that delegates understand that:
-| * RSP performance during DP0 is not representative of the future RSP's performance
+|  - RSP performance during DP0 is not representative of the future RSP's performance
-| * RSP compute resources during DP0 are not representative of user quotas of the operations-era RSP
+|  - RSP compute resources during DP0 are not representative of user quotas of the operations-era RSP
-| * future RSP safegaurds to protect against, e.g., data loss, are not yet present
+|  - future RSP safegaurds to protect against, e.g., data loss, are not yet present
-| * documentation and support mechanisms are still in their very earliest versions
+|  - documentation and support mechanisms are still in their very earliest versions

-See also the `Guidelines and Expectations`_ for DP0 Delegates and **PLACEHOLDER LINK TO FULL LIST OF DETAILED WARNINGS**.
+| See also the `Guidelines and Expectations`_ for DP0 Delegates and **PLACEHOLDER LINK TO FULL LIST OF DETAILED WARNINGS**.

 **Resources:** Find instructions and tutorials for DP0, DC2, and the RSP at `<dp0-1.lsst.io>`_.
 See also `Getting Support`_, below.